t2wan/DSC180B-Capstone/README.md

 ### Responsibilities
 We discussed the general idea of the replication project and outlined the steps of the process together.
-Tiange Wan: majority of code portion, revised the report portion.
+Tiange Wan: some of code portion and report portion, and revised the report portion.
-Yicen Ma: majority of report portion, revised the code portion.
+Yicen Ma: some of code portion and report portion, and revised the code portion.